 16.03.2012 » Casillas: "I've never seen anyone playing at Cristiano Ronaldo level"

 The Spanish National Team and Real Madrid's emblematic captain, Iker Casillas, was present at an event organized by Hyundai (one of the EURO 2012 main sponsors) in Frankfurt and talked about several topics, such as "La Roja", Mesut Ozil, Fernando Torres and Cristiano Ronaldo.
 Regarding the Portuguese star, Casillas confessed to be astonished with the magnitude of the numbers he has been pulling off since he arrived at Real Madrid and he even ranked CR7 as better than the Brazilian Ronaldo, with whom he has also played at the club in the past.
-If you believe Ronaldo is capable of keeping his goalscoring saga this season, then why not take a look at some free sports bets related to Real Madrid, made available by William Hill or Betfair.
+If you believe Ronaldo is capable of keeping his goalscoring saga this season, then why not take a look at some mobile casino related to Real Madrid, made available by William Hill or Betfair.

 Iker Casillas - Best saves and highlights: "O Santo":